For this article, we will tell you all about why rabbits are great as pets compared to other animals.

 Why rabbits should not be left alone with children

 Children are drawn to fluffy and adorable animals.
-Add that to the fact that they are also aggressive, impulsive, and unpredictable, your pet rabbit will be at their mercy and their natural instinct will take over.
+Add that to the fact that they are also aggressive, impulsive, and unpredictable, and your pet rabbit will be at their mercy, and their natural instinct will take over.